telerik/kendo-ui-core/docs/aspnet-mvc/helpers/chart/overview.md

 ###### Example

-      // Put this after your Kendo Chart for ASP.NET MVC declaration
+      //Put this after your Kendo UI Chart for ASP.NET MVC declaration.
       <script>
           $(function() {
-              // Notice that the Name() of the chart is used to get its client-side instance var chart = $("#internetUsersChart").data("kendoChart");
+              //Notice that the Name() of the Chart is used to get its client-side instance. var chart = $("#internetUsersChart").data("kendoChart");
           });
       </script>